NIT-Administrative-Systems/AS-CloudDocs/infrastructure/databases.md

 You should not think of it as a cheap drop-in replacement for an RDBMS; it is fundementally different.
 DynamoDB is not a good fit if you need to do a rich faceted search or query relational data.

 Dynamo tables have two billing modes: you can pay-per-request, or you can reserve read & write capacity units and receive a consistent monthly bill.
-For all of our applications so far, the per-per-request option has been adequate.
+For all of our applications so far, the pay-per-request option has been adequate.

 There are a number of restrictions that need to be factored in to your table design when building your application: Dynamo lets you have one primary key (composed of a partition key & sort key), and a limited number of [secondary indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html).
 You need to get these indexes right when you are creating the table initially; modifying these once you have data is a complicated process that significant engineering time will be spent on.